 - NFHS Policy Release #01: “History of Immigration” (INFO) (8/6/2018) - Policy debaters must have a solid understanding of the history of the year’s topic of study.
 The purpose of this article is to give competitors the underlying knowledge of that history while relating it to the resolution.

-- Preseason: Policy Debate (6/25/2018) - This preseason document introduces you to the most exciting competitive event of Policy Debate.
+- Preseason: Policy Debate (6/25/2018) - This preseason document introduces the most exciting competitive event of Policy Debate.
+It gives the foundation of policy by giving competitor's an understanding of the structure, rules, explanation and the resolution for this season's policy debate.

 Season 19 Release Schedule

-Monument releases content every Monday morning.
-Each semester contains hundreds of releases, custom written to specific leagues and events, totaling 500 guaranteed releases for the entire year.
+Monument releases content every Monday morning through four quarters (2 semesters).
+Each quarter contains hundreds of releases, custom written to specific leagues and events, totaling 500 guaranteed releases for the entire year.
+Click here for preseason and free downloads.
 The school season is as follows:

-Releases begin in August and last through December, totaling 20 official lessons for 14 events and categories: 280 total downloads!
+Ten releases for 14 events and categories.
 Events include Policy Debate, Lincoln-Douglas, Public Forum, Parliamentary Debate, Extemp, Apologetics, Platform and Interpretation.
+Perfect to start your journey through the competitive year.

 Permission & Usage